 I worked as Lead Interaction Designer for Last.fm between November 2007 and November 2009.
-I got to work on a wide range of projects, from the website, to desktop software, to mobile phone apps, and integration with hardware partners.
+I led interface design on the website…

-I worked on more detailed production jobs as well as strategy and service design, especially on stuff we produced in-house, like the Last.fm iPhone and Android apps, desktop software client and Radio page.
-In these situations I would look after everything from UI wireframes and flows down to icons, typography, layout, animations and so on.
+I also led more detailed in-house production jobs as well as strategy and service design.
+In these situations I would look after everything from UI wireframes and flows down to icons, typography, layout and animations.

 Figuring out how to operate as designer within an engineering-led culture like Last.fm’s was a great learning experience, as was seeing (and feeling) the transition from indie startup through acquisition to grown-up corporate politics.
 I made some great friends, and got to nerd out about music for a living.
 A hugely fun two years!